wslh-bio/webinar-materials/nf-core/episodes/4-creating-pipelines.md

 ## Testing your first pipeline

-Once your pipeline has been set up, you can chnage to its directory and test it using the `nextflow run` command and the `test` profile:
+Once your pipeline has been set up, you can change to its directory and test it using the `nextflow run` command and the `test` profile:

 ```
 cd myorganization-mypipeline